aleksl1/weather/README.md

 # API

-To fully use this app You need to create .env file in main directory.
+To fully use this app You need to paste your API key to endpoints.ts file or create .env file with EXPO_PUBLIC_API_KEY in main directory.

-It should include EXPO_PUBLIC_API_KEY with key from https://openweathermap.org/api with subscription(free) to their One Call API 3.0 (after subscribing it may take couple of hours for Your api key to be activated)
+To get Your own api key go to https://openweathermap.org/api and subscribe(free) to their One Call API 3.0 (after subscribing it may take couple of hours for Your api key to be activated)